transcom/mymove-docs/docs/backend/guides/understanding-milmove-routing.md

 ### Index Handler

 This index handler is used to handle all path prefixes that start with `/`.
+In the following code snippet, the root would be the base URL.
+So for a request to `https://my.stg.move.mil/`, the root would be `https://my.stg.move.mil` and the Path Prefix would be `/`.
+As a result, the request would be handled by the index handler.

 ```golang
 root.PathPrefix("/").Handler(indexHandler(routingConfig, appCtx.Logger())).Methods("GET", "HEAD")